-Net loss and total comprehensive loss, over the last eight quarters, ranged from a high of \$2,665,000 in fiscal Q2 2015 to a low of \$1,844,000 in fiscal Q4 of 2013 with fluctuations mainly dependant on the level of research and development activities.
-Included in research and development expense for fiscal Q2 2014 is a one-time payout of \$500,000 related to the termination of the Company's former President and Chief Operating Officer.
+Net loss and total comprehensive loss, over the last eight quarters, ranged from a high of \$2,665,000 in fiscal Q2 2015 to a low of \$1,821,000 in Q4 2014, with fluctuations mainly dependant on the level of research and development activities.

+Included in the research and development expense for fiscal Q2 2014 is a one-time payout of \$500,000 related to the termination of the Company's former President and Chief Operating Officer.
 Lower research and development expenses in both Q4 2014 and 2013 are mainly the result of the Company recording investment tax credits.